-The nominating and governance committee believes we are well-served by our current directors.
-In the ordinary course, absent special circumstances or a material change in the criteria for Board membership, the nominating and governance committee will re-nominate incumbent directors who continue to be qualified for Board service and are willing to continue as directors.
-The Board determined that the seven incumbent directors who are standing for re-election are sufficient to serve our needs, given the company's current size and activities.
-If a vacancy on our Board occurs between annual stockholder meetings, the nominating and governance committee will seek out potential candidates for Board appointment who meet the criteria for selection as a nominee and have the specific gualities or skills being sought.
+The Board believes we are well-served by our current Directors.
+In the ordinary course, absent special circumstances or a material change in the criteria for Board membership, the Board will re-nominate incumbent directors who continue to be qualified for Board service and are willing to continue as Directors.
+The Board determined that the four incumbent Directors who are standing for reelection are sufficient to serve our needs, given the company's current size and activities.
+If a vacancy on our Board occurs between annual stockholder meetings, the Board will seek out potential candidates for Board appointment who meet the criteria for selection as a nominee and have the specific qualities or skills being sought.
 Director candidates will be identified based on input from members of our Board, our senior management and a third-party executive search firm, if engaged.
-The nominating and governance committee will consider persons recommended by our stockholders in the same manner as a nominee recommended by our Board members, management, or a third-party executive search firm.
-The nominating and governance committee will evaluate each candidate's qualifications and check relevant references; in addition, such candidates will be interviewed by at least one member of the nominating and governance committee.
-Candidates meriting serious consideration will meet with members of our Board, as deemed appropriate.
-Based on this input, the nominating and governance committee will evaluate which of the prospective candidates is qualified to serve as a director and whether the committee should recommend to our Board that this candidate be appointed to fill a current vacancy on our Board, or presented for the approval of the stockholders, as appropriate.
-The nominating and governance committee then will make a recommendation to the full Board as to the person(s) who should be nominated to the Board, and the Board determines and approves the nominees after considering the recommendation and report of the nominating and governance committee.
+The Board will consider persons recommended by our stockholders in the same manner as a nominee recommended by our Board members, management, or a third-party executive search firm.
+The Board will evaluate each candidate's qualifications and check relevant references; in addition, such candidates will be interviewed by at least one member of the Board.
+Candidates meriting serious consideration will meet with other members of our Board, as deemed appropriate.
+Based on this input, the Board will evaluate which of the prospective candidates is qualified to serve as a Director and whether this candidate should be appointed to fill a current vacancy on our Board, or presented for the approval of the stockholders, as appropriate.
+The Board then will make a recommendation as to the person(s) who should be nominated to the Board.

-Board Nominees for the 2010 Annual Meeting
+Board Nominees for the 2011 Annual Meeting